11bus11/study-result/README.md

 - The user being able to name the different options.

 ## Testing
+### Logic testing
+I tested the logic by:
+- Giving the program inputs and comparing the result to my own calculations.
+- Giving the program an invalid input to make sure it reacts as expected.
+Did this on all inputs.

+### Linter

 ## Credits
-I got some help from Robin Koelewijn (Data Scientist) in order to propperly understand things i found confusing.
-He also helped me to get on the right track when i got stuck.
+I got some help from Robin Koelewijn (Data Scientist) in order to propperly understand things I found confusing.
+He also helped me to get on the right track when I got stuck.
 The API part is copied from the "Love sandwiches" project, and I got some help from Robin.